spcourse/website/index.md

   </tbody>
 </table>

-**If you have programmed before**, you can skip the courses you already covered elsewhere:
+**If you have programmed before**, you can skip the courses you already covered:

 <table class="tracks">
   <thead>